Adelaide City’s solar & energy storage incentives

 • Please be aware that installing an energy storage system may affect your eligibility to continue receiving one of SA’s state-backed feed-in tariffs, if you are receiving one.
 Check with your retailer or SA Power Networks to confirm whether this would be the case for you.

 • The City of Adelaide is committed to ensuring that City residents and businesses have confidence in the installation of solar and energy storage systems.
-Therefore to be eligible for the rebate we require that your energy storage installer holds a current Clean Energy Council Grid-Connect Accredited Solar Installer with either:
+To be eligible for the Adelaide battery rebate and federal incentives, your battery must be installed by a Solar Accreditation Australia (SAA)–accredited installer with either a battery endorsement or Stand-Alone Power Systems accreditation:

 • You must demonstrate that you have contacted the City of Adelaide’s Development Assessment team to determine whether you do or do not require Development Approval, and any conditions around installing the system.